 - ⅛ tsp Cloves ground

 - Combine the all the ingredients into a bowl and stir well.

-- Pour into two containers.
-Store in refrigerator.
-Ready to eat the following morning.
+- Pour into two containers and place in the refrigerator overnight.
+They will be ready to eat the following morning.